tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

   *  The body-fixed thrust direction :math:`\hat{\mathbf{T}}_{B}` (which direction is the nozzle pointed, in a frame fixed to the spacecraft
   *  What is the thrust magnitude exerted by the engine (typically as a force in N, but can be defined as acceleration in m/s:sup:`2`, see below)
   *  (When using the mass rate due to thrust: the specific impulse of the engine)
 *  A rotation model for the vehicle, which is used to provide the inertial thrust direction  :math:`\hat{\mathbf{T}}`.
-Here, we can distinguish three different approaches:
+Here, we can distinguish three different approaches in the context of thrust:

   *  The vehicle has a rotation model defined using the :attr:`~tudatpy.numerical_simulation.environment_setup.rotation_model.custom_inertial_direction_based` settings.
 By using this model, the inertial direction if the thrust can be provided by the user *directly*.
 The orientation of the vehicle is then derived from this direction
   *  The vehicle has any other rotation model defined, in this case the inertial thrust direction is computed from :math:`\hat{\mathbf{T}}=\mathbf{R}^{(I/B)}\hat{\mathbf{T}}_{B}`